 In a large pot of boiling water, parboil the peppers until tender, 2-3 mins.
 Cook longer if you like your peppers soft.
 Remove with a slotted spoon and dry on paper towels.

-Cover with foil & cook peppers in oven about 30 mins. until tender.
-Remove and sprinkle with more Gruyere and Mozarella and return to oven another 15-20 mins. until cheese is melted and bubbly.
+Remove and sprinkle with more Gruyere and mozzarella.
+Return to oven another 15-20 minutes until cheese is melted and bubbly.

-Remove from oven, let rest for approx. 10 mins. before serving.
+Remove from oven, let rest for approximately 10 minutes before serving.